British Columbia Coast

 The British Columbia Coast, popularly referred to as the BC Coast or simply the Coast, is a geographic region of the Canadian province of British Columbia.
-As the entire western continental coastline of Canada along the Pacific Ocean is in B.C., it is synonymous with being the West Coast of Canada.
+As the entire western continental coastline of Canada along the Pacific Ocean is in the province, it is synonymous with being the West Coast of Canada.

 While the exact boundaries are variously defined, the region is generally defined to include the 15 regional districts that have coastline along the Pacific Ocean or Salish Sea, or are part of the Lower Mainland, a subregion of the British Columbia Coast.
 Other boundaries may exclude parts of or even entire regional districts, such as those of the aforementioned Lower Mainland.

 Boundaries

 While the term British Columbia Coast has been recorded from the earliest period of non-native settlement in British Columbia, it has never been officially defined in legal terms.
 The term has historically been in popular usage for over a century to describe a region of the province that extends west from the Coast Mountains and North Cascades.
 This definition makes the term British Columbia Coast largely synonymous with the 15 regional districts that have territory in this region.